-Climb up, stroll down or just enjoy the view from these beloved neighborhood steps.
+Climb up, stroll down, or just enjoy the view from these beloved steps.

 By Darya Mead

-There are the famous routes to Coit Tower where one can catch a glimpse of the Wild Parrots of Telegraph Hill, and the now famous 16th Avenue Tiled Steps of Golden Gate Heights in the Inner Sunset.
-Although not as crowded as say, Lombard (the crookedest street in the west with stairways to climb alongside the road), these top stairwalks can be bustling, and some have become favorite spots for Instagrammable photos and photo shoots.
+There are the famous routes to Coit Tower, where one can catch a glimpse of the wild parrots of Telegraph Hill, and the now famous 16th Avenue Tiled Steps of Golden Gate Heights in the Inner Sunset.
+Although not as crowded as, say, Lombard (the crookedest street in the West with stairways to climb alongside the road), these top stairwalks can be bustling.

-Instead, grab Adah Bakalinsky’s stairwalk bible—a favorite since the ’80s, and in its ninth edition —and explore some of the more quirky areas.
-The book offers up the popular routes, as well as many of the less-touristy tranquil spots, used only by locals and known only to a handful of people.
-Most walks take no more than an hour and string a number of staircases in a neighborhood together, with informative descriptions of the history, architecture and flora and fauna of the area.
+Grab a copy of Adah Bakalinsky’s stairwalk bible—a favorite since the ’80s—and explore some of the more quirky areas.
+The book offers up the popular routes as well as many of the more tranquil spots, known only to a lucky few.
+Most walks take no more than an hour and string a number of staircases in a neighborhood together.

-The popular Filbert Street Stairs and Greenwich Street Steps leading up to Coit Tower.
-You’ll walk past gardens full of roses and irises and trees filled with the loud and colorful wild parrots and views of the Bay Bridge.
-At the top, visit Coit Tower!
+Taking the popular Filbert Street Stairs and Greenwich Street Steps leading up to Coit Tower, you’ll walk past gardens full of roses and irises, and trees filled with wild parrots and views of the Bay Bridge.

-The Saturn and Vulcan stairways lead through the residential neighborhood above the Castro district.
-Along the way, spy quirky cottages where residents share a stairway with no street access and views of the city streets below.
-Look for a giant statue-less pedestal.
-Begin your walk at Levant Street near Lower Terrace.
+The Saturn and Vulcan stairways lead through this quiet neighborhood above the rollicking Castro district.
+Along the way, spy quirky cottages where residents share stairways and views of the city below.

 Covered with eucalyptus forest, Mt.
-Davidson is the highest point in San Francisco at 927 feet and the site of the controversial mammoth Easter cross.
-In 1997, the cross was purchased for $26,000 by The Council of Armenian American Organizations of Northern California, which placed a bronze plaque at the base memorializing the victims of the 1915 Armenian genocide.
-Sadly, there are often beer bottles and trash around the place since certain locals take advantage of the isolated park.
+Davidson is the highest point in San Francisco at 927 feet and the site of the mammoth Easter cross.
+(Sadly, there is often trash around the cross since this urban park is so isolated.)
 The upside?
-You’ll find incredible views of the entire city and a real sense of wilderness, with blackberry bushes and wildflowers.
+You’ll find a real sense of wilderness here.
 It can be muddy in the rainy season, so wear good hiking shoes.
-Begin your walk at the bus stop at the junction of Dalewood and Lansdale and head up the unsigned (but obvious) trail.
+Begin your walk at the bus stop at the junction of Dalewood and Lansdale and head up the unmarked trail.

 Darya Mead – February 2021